neurodata/synaptome-stats/Code/MarkerExploration.md

 dev.off()
 ```

+Note that when we select only the top 1% of gadF0 levels we end up with only 5597
+observations.
 This plot is too large to show inline, you can view it here:
 [F0 Lattice Plot conditioned on top 1% of gadF0](../Figures/MarkerExploration_figure/cc-top1gadF0.pdf)